alexeymhv/adop-cartridges-cookbook/_docs/recipes/git-clone.md

     def referenceAppGitUrl = "ssh://jenkins@gerrit:29418/${PROJECT_NAME}/" + referenceAppgitRepo
     ```

-Once you've defined the necessary variable start setting your job.
+Once you've defined the necessary variable you can start setting up your job.

 An _scm_ provider allows the job to check out SCM sources.

+In our case we will clone the master branch of the _spring-petclinic_ repository stored in Gerrit.

 _Don't forget to use the necessary **build wrappers** in order to clean the Jenkins workspace and to provide the required credentials._